Ramla Ali

-Career
+Ramla Said Ahmed Ali (born 16 September 1989) is a Somali professional boxer, model, filmmaker and campaign activist.
+She is the first Somali woman to become a professional boxer, the first boxer to compete at the Olympic Games for Somalia, and the first to win an international gold medal for the country in boxing.
+Since 2026 she has also worked as a director, writer and producer through 786 Films, the independent production company she runs with her husband, filmmaker.

 Boxing

+Amateur career

 As an amateur, Ali won the 2015 Novice national championships in England, the 2016 England Boxing Elite National Championships, the 2016 Great British Championships, and the 2019 African Zone featherweight title.

 Ali initially represented England but, in 2018, changed to represent Somalia.
 She has not returned to Somalia since leaving as a child but wanted to help put the country in the headlines for positive reasons.
 She became the first boxer to win an international gold medal while representing Somalia.
 Later, in 2021, she competed in the women's featherweight event at the 2020 Summer Olympics.
-Although she lost her first fight, she became the first boxer ever to represent Somalia on the Olympic stage.
+Although she lost her first fight, she became the first boxer to represent Somalia on the Olympic stage.

+Professional career

+Ali made her professional boxing debut by securing a points win against Eva Hubmayer over six rounds at Wembley Arena in London on 31 October 2020.

-In 2022, she defeated Dominican boxer Crystal Garcia Nova in the first professional women’s boxing match held in Saudi Arabia.
+On 20 August 2022, she defeated Dominican boxer Crystal Garcia Nova by first round knockout in the first professional women's boxing match held in Saudi Arabia, on the undercard of the Anthony Joshua–Oleksandr Usyk rematch in Jeddah; Ali described herself and Garcia Nova as the first women in history to box professionally in the country.

-WBC Super Bantamweight Championship
+She won her first professional championship when she defeated Avril Mathie by unanimous decision for the vacant IBF Intercontinental female super-bantamweight title at Hulu Theater in New York City, United States, on 4 February 2023.
+Ali lost the title in her first defense, suffering an eighth round knockout against Julissa Guzman at Smoothie King Center in New Orleans, Louisiana, United States on 17 June 2023.
+A rematch took place at Casino de Monte-Carlo in Monaco on 4 November 2023, with Ali winning via unanimous decision to claim the WBA International female super-bantamweight title.

-Ali challenged Yamileth Mercado for her WBC super bantamweight title at Footprint Center in Phoenix, Arizona on June 29, 2024, losing by unanimous decision.
+Ali challenged WBC female super-bantamweight champion Yamileth Mercado at Footprint Center, Phoenix, Arizona, United States, on 29 June 2024, losing by unanimous decision.

-On March 26, 2025 it was announced that Ali signed with Most Valuable Promotions.
+On 26 March 2025, it was announced that Ali had signed with Most Valuable Promotions.
+She is scheduled to face Mikiah Kreps for the vacant IBF and WBO female super-bantamweight titles at College Park Center in Arlington, Texas, United States, on 8 November 2026.